-Even though we didn’t stay at a prime location, we found out that there a lot of budget accommodation options just like the ones we stayed at.
+Even though we didn’t stay at a prime location, we found out that there a lot of budget accommodation options just like the ones we stayed at on our Bhutan trip in April.
 These hotels are decently priced and this makes Bhutan an ideal place to stay too.
 We chose 3-4 star hotels and the food served at these properties was good.

 Weather In Bhutan